Stponnada/litelelo/sql.txt

 CREATE POLICY "Allow participants to view their conversations" ON "public"."conversations" FOR SELECT USING (("id" IN ( SELECT "public"."get_my_conversation_ids"() AS "get_my_conversation_ids")));

+CREATE POLICY "Allow public read on images table" ON "public"."campus_place_images" FOR SELECT USING (true);